sylhero/code-challenge/README.md

 You can see the demo on both your local and AWS.
 The code is deployed in AWS S3 bucket with a mock server running on AWS EC2 instance.
 Please login to see all features.
 For login you can use any `email` and `password` since it's just mock after login you should have the url like this http://domain.com/leads?theme=pink&id=0&token=b89720c634d64763b434f8efc3dbe4f2 you can manually change the `theme` for exmaple: `theme=blue` with make the page render with blue theme

-### 100% Unit test coverage
+### 100% unit test coverage
-The code is covered by 100% unit tests.
+Features are covered 100% by unit tests.
 You can view the coverage report at http://demo-code-bucket-1.s3-website-us-east-1.amazonaws.com/coverage/index.html or on your local at `[PROJECT_ROOT]/reports/coverage/lcov-report/index.html`

 ### AWS